 Biomass sources for energy include:

-- Wood and wood processing wastes—firewood, wood pellets, and wood chips, lumber and furniture mill sawdust and waste, and black liquor from pulp and paper mills
+- Wood and wood processing waste—firewood, wood pellets, and wood chips, lumber and furniture mill sawdust and waste, and black liquor from pulp and paper mills

-- Biogenic materials in municipal solid waste—paper, cotton, and wool products, and food, yard, and wood wastes
+- Biogenic materials in municipal solid waste—paper products; cotton and wool products; and food, yard, and wood wastes

 Source: Adapted from The National Energy Education Project (public domain)

 Biomass can be converted to energy in different ways